Gloving in yeovil

 Glove Manufacturers of Eastville

-W Tavener & Son were glove manufacturers, originally located at 1 Cecil Street (the building now occupied by Palmer's fish & chip restaurant).
+W Tavener & Son were glove manufacturers, originally located at 1 Cecil Street (the building recently partly occupied by Palmer's fish & chip restaurant).
 The premises were sold in August 1925 at which time it was described as "A valuable corner shop and dwelling house known as 1 Cecil Street; now occupied as a Glove Factory by Messrs W Tavener & Son".

 Whether or not the sale of the property forced the company to move is not known, however the company certainly moved to Eastville at some time after the sale.
 The earliest reference I found for them at this new location was when they were listed in the Taunton Courier's edition of 23 December 1931 as contributors (of one guinea) to the local fund in connection with the Bath & West and Southern Counties' Show due to be held in Yeovil in May 1932.